Pradeep45-haha/social_media_app/README.md

 and authentication.

 ## To run this app
-1. Fill all empty string and add this code to  <FirebaseOptions firebaseOptions = const FirebaseOptions(
+1. Fill all empty string   <FirebaseOptions firebaseOptions = const FirebaseOptions(
   apiKey: "",
   authDomain: "",
   projectId: "",